quorten/quorten-blog1/_posts/2019-08-18-expl-bresenham.md

 in practice, you probably want to initialize the remainder to 50% so that you get a nice 50% rounding pattern on the line rasterizations.
-The last simplification probably doesn't play nicely with 50% initialization because we technically code it up without truly which remainder is our primary one for the 50% rounding.
+The last simplification probably doesn't play nicely with 50% initialization because we technically code it up without truly knowing which remainder is our primary one for the 50% rounding.
 Also, we've been writing our line plotting algorithms such that we plot the last point on the line, but not the first point.
 You may want to tweak this behavior so thbat we plot the first point, but not the last point, or maybe something else.

 ----------